kekse1/norbert/README.md

 ### Update \[**2024-04-30**\]
 My technique? **Quantum Fields**, combined with a bit of **String Theory**. :-)

-The base software is really tiny, all living things come from a carrier (Buddha: "everything is room").
+The base software is really small, all living things come from a carrier (Buddha: "everything is room").
 No special format, only coordinates (kinda vector space).
 I just reserved **11602853101568 Bytes** on my new bought hard disk drive for it. **:-)**